rsnodgrass/gitinspector/README.md

 **What this command does:**
 - `--quarter Q2-2025` - Analyze April 1 - June 30, 2025 (automatically sets dates)
-- `-A` - Enable activity statistics
-- `--activity-dual` - Show both raw totals and normalized per-contributor stats
+- `-A` - Enable activity statistics (now defaults to showing both raw and normalized stats)
 - `--activity-chart=line` - Use line graphs instead of bar charts
 - `--team` - Filter to team members from `team_config.json`
 - `--config-repos` - Use repository paths from `team_config.json`